antoniaandreou/DP-900-Azure-Data-Fundamentals/README.md

 > The questions are a combination from the Udemy course and what I thought would be good for me to know.
 While links to the Microsoft material is used and referenced here for this study guide, this is not an official Microsoft course {or anything approved by Microsoft really :sweat_smile: }

 > **_Disclaimer:_** Always follow the official exam material from Microsoft.
 BUT I hope this study helps a little.
-Best of Luck :finger_cross: xx
+Best of Luck 🤞
 ### **Preparation for the DP-900 exam**

 **_The exam has 4 sections:_**